miekg/dnsv2/README.md

 Building a Msg needs to happen in-order, as a DNS message can only be traversed from the start.
 The buffer containing the wire data is a public member, so the caller can have complete control.

+Reading from a `Msg` can be done via any section in any order, from within a section it needs be in-order.
+Writing a `Msg` can only be done in the order: Qd, An, Ns, and Ar, where empty sections can be skipped.

 Methods on a `Msg` are:

 * `RR(s Section) RR` which returns the _next_ RR from the section or `nil` when none found.
 As said